Updated June 20, 2019. Subscribe now to stay informed.

 Which charity best helps those at risk of being left behind?

-Note that this group of charities is secular (non-religious, or not spiritual), unlike last week, where we focused on charities that supported disadvantaged Australians due to religious motivations.
+Note that this group of charities is secular (non-religious, or not spiritual), unlike our religious charity category, which lists charities that have a religious motivation for supporting disadvantaged Australians.

 Which charities stand out?

-Our analysis has identified three outstanding charities from this list:
+Our analysis has identified outstanding charities from this list:

 Australian Indigenous Mentoring Experience (AIME) - AIME works with Australian Indigenous high-school students to help them finish school and continue on to further study, training or employment.
 They run a mentoring program based at various universities.